8 Easy Winter Outdoor Education Activities

 Outdoor Education Winter Painting

 Another activity typically left for the warmer months, is painting.
-It is definitely easier to set up and paint in the winter, and it is less messy, however, this was the most popular centre!
+It is definitely easier to set up and paint in the winter, and it is less messy, however, this was the most popular center!

 I used an old muffin tins to put the paints in and I added a bit of water to the paints to help make them drip and ‘paint’ the snow better.